adamcubel/kubernetes-playground/README.md

 Must add bucket ACL for AWS

-Helm will be used to c
+Helm will be used to create the NiFi application by provisioning nodes / pods in the cluster.

+After deploying the Terraform, use the following command to configure the Kubectl

+aws eks --region $(terraform output -raw region) update-kubeconfig \
+    --name $(terraform output -raw cluster_name)